halukgultekin/read_me/README.md

 I'm a Full-Time Flutter Freelancer in the Turkey. 🇹🇷 🧀

 🌍 I'm a Developer Expert for Flutter and Dart

 💙 I'm a member of the @flutterturkeycommunity Team

 🗣 I do talks on various topics

 💬 Ask me about building Flutter apps

 🎶 I listen all kinds of music

 😄 Life fact: Camping, travel, water skiing and enjoy lafe.

-⚡ Fun fact: I like to watch people play horror games but am too wimpy to play them myself
+⚡ Fun fact: When my friends come near me, they cry from laughter.